Three Methods for Towing an RV With a Car, and Electrical Connections to Use

 Sometimes “the trip is not worth the tow.”.
 Or, in other words, especially if you are taking a short trip to one place and have no plans to run around a lot, you can just leave your car at home, and rent a car to get around.
 Or, if you don't plan on leaving the campground or camping resort very much, just take taxis when you need to.

-If you pack your RV carefully, and plan to stay in the campground or resort exclusively, then you don’t really need the hassle of the hookup, un-hooking, and towing.
+If you pack your RV carefully, and plan to stay in the campground or resort exclusively, then you don’t really need the hassle of hooking up, unhooking, and towing.

 In summary, consider what fits your lifestyle plans for your trip and stay.
 It is your choice to make and live with.